Program Review Process

-The panels are responsible for carrying out the program review and for making recommendations to the provost in a formal report.
+The panels are responsible for carrying out the program review and for making recommendations to the executive vice president and provost in a formal report (Internal Panel Template available).
 This review consists of the following:

-- a tour of the facilities, when appropriate;
+- tour of facilities, when appropriate;

 - meetings with the unit’s administration, faculty, staff, and students;

 - meeting(s) with the external reviewer, as appropriate;

 - exit meeting (with the unit’s chair/director, the dean, the associate vice provost for institutional effectiveness, and the executive vice president and provost or the provost's representative), which provides a confidential opportunity for the panel members to clarify any remaining issues or questions as well as to provide their preliminary findings); and

 - a final, 10-page report outlining the panel’s findings and recommendations.

 The program review process concludes with an action plan, comprised of recommendations based on the internal panel and external reviewer’s reports, proposed actions by the responding unit with input from the faculty, and a timeline for completing those actions.
 Progress toward accomplishing the action plan should be reviewed regularly by the department chair and monitored at least annually by the dean.
 (Action Plan Template available.)

 An interim status report will be required at the mid-point between the last academic program review and the next scheduled review.
 Typically, this report will be due four years after the submission of the initial full action plan as approved and signed by the unit, Dean, and the Executive Vice President and Provost.
 The interim report should clearly document the steps taken to implement the action plan, including use of relevant data for seeking improvement.
 Units will receive advance notification from the Office of Institutional Effectiveness regarding this report.